nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to sort the Tasks.
 2. Taskify shows the Tasks in their sorted order.

-**Extensions**
-* 1a.
-There are two or more Tasks that have the same date & time.
-    * 1a1.
-Taskify sorts these Tasks in lexicographical order.

-        Use case resumes from step 2
 ---
 **Use case 7: Search for Tasks using keywords (excluding tags)**